March 27, 2018

 Sjoerd singles out two broad trends in business thinking that pull CMI in different directions: “On the one hand, there is a tendency towards being consumer-centric.
 On the other, businesses look to be lean and mean with a focus on their working commercial spend.
 By implication, research departments are under pressure.”

 CMOs at companies using Market Logic split their marketing budgets evenly between a consumer-facing, media component – the working spend – and their internal, non-working spend.
-Many of their insights executives tell us they are working to move toward a 90:10 ratio in favour of the working spend.
+Many of their insights executives tell us they are working to move toward a 90:10 ratio in favor of the working spend.

 It’s an uncomfortable fact: not only is research not considered a direct working investment, it faces severe cuts.